Judicial Expungement, Sealing, and Set-aside

 |CA||Courts may issue certificates of rehabilitation, which affect consideration for employment, operate as first step in pardon process.
 See Cal.
 Bus. & Prof. § 480(b) and chart #5.|

-Set-aside for probationers, misdemeanants, and minor felony offenders' rights restored and disabilities removed, may be used as predicate offense and disclosed in certain contexts.
-Set-aside does not seal or otherwise limit access to records.
+Set-aside or dismissal for probationers, misdemeanants, and minor felony offenders' rights restored and disabilities removed, may be used as predicate offense and disclosed in certain contexts.
+Does not seal or otherwise limit access to records.

 |Deferred sentencing for felony convictions, treated as misdemeanors following successful completion of probation.
 No sealing except for certain under-age misdemeanants.
 Predicate effect.
 Cal.
 Penal §§ 17(b), 1203.4, 1203.4a, 1203.41. |